Responsibilities: Head of Physical Education, Head of Citizenship, PE Subject Leader SCITT.

 PGCE Physical Education, Cheltenham and Gloucester College of Higher Education

 NPQH, National School of School Leadership

 Diploma in Exercise & Physiology & Sport Nutrition, Chester College, UEFA “A” Licence

 Responsibilities: Teacher of Physical Education

-Responsibilities: Assistant Headteacher
+Responsibilities: Deputy Headteacher

 B Ed (Hons) The Carnegie School of Education, Leeds Polytechnic